SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 ```

 The JSON objects within the `verifiableCredential` list are the full signed JSON structures (including the "proof" section) as individually created in the previous steps.
 They are omitted and replaced by placeholders here for readability.

-Please note, there is a missmatch between Gaia-X official documentation and  implementation of GXDCH Compliance Service for Tagus release.
-According to [Gaia-X specification](https://gaia-x.gitlab.io/policy-rules-committee/compliance-document/Process/) Compliance Service requires a [W3C Verifiable Presentation](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations) as input.
-A Verifiable Presentation is a set of Verifiable Credentials, whose authorship can be cryptographically verified.
-I.e. each Verifiable Presenation MUST contain at least one "proof" section.
-In constrast to that, Compliance Service accepts Verifiable Presentations without "proof" section, which is just a presenation according to W3C Verifiable Standard 1.1.
-This missmatch was already [reported](https://gitlab.com/gaia-x/technical-committee/identity-credentials-and-access-management-working-group/icam/-/issues/72) by community.
+Please note that there is a mismatch between the Gaia-X official documentation and the implementation of the GXDCH Compliance Service for the Tagus release.
+According to the [Gaia-X specification](https://gaia-x.gitlab.io/policy-rules-committee/compliance-document/Process/), the Compliance Service requires a [W3C Verifiable Presentation](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations) as input.
+A Verifiable Presentation is a set of Verifiable Credentials, whose authorship can be cryptographically verified, i.e., each Verifiable Presentation MUST contain at least one "proof" section.
+In contrast to this requirement, the Gaia-X Compliance Service accepts Verifiable Presentations without a "proof" section, which is just a presentation according to W3C Verifiable Standard 1.1.
+This mismatch was already [reported](https://gitlab.com/gaia-x/technical-committee/identity-credentials-and-access-management-working-group/icam/-/issues/72) by the community.

-We simply send this request body to `https://compliance.lab.gaia-x.eu/v1-staging/api/credential-offers` and as a response we receive yet another Verifiable Credential, assumed that the Gaia-X Compliance Service can successfully validate the signature of each individual credential contained in the Verifiable Presentation.
+We simply send the request body shown above to `https://compliance.lab.gaia-x.eu/v1-staging/api/credential-offers` and as a response we receive yet another Gaia-X Credential, assumed that the Gaia-X Compliance Service can successfully validate the signature of each individual credential contained in the Verifiable Presentation.

 This time, the received credential does not contain the whole input structure again, which would include the full JSON representation of all Gaia-X Credentials included in the Verifiable Presentation.
 Instead, credentials are only referenced by their subject ID and a hash of their content as received by the Gaia-X Compliance Service: